spilgames/docker-python/python3/README.md

-# python2
+# python3

-This is the default Spilgames python2 runtime.
-It uses the Python version that ships with the default CentOS 7 image.
-Currently, that is version `2.7.5`.
+This is the default Spilgames python3 runtime.
+Current version is `3.4.2`.

 # Example Dockerfile

 Because examples speak louder than words, here's how you should use this runtime if all you want to do is run a simple Django app:

-        FROM spilgames/python2
+        FROM spilgames/python3
         COPY hacking/settings.py /app/

 # Building your container